alvr-org/ALVR/README.md

 Note that many PCVR games require 6DoF controller or multiple buttons, so you might not able to play those games.
 You can find playable games in [List of tested VR games and experiences](https://github.com/polygraphene/ALVR/wiki/List-of-tested-VR-games-and-experiences).

+I have started crowdfunding about support for AMD GPU on [this page](https://www.bountysource.com/issues/59270271-will-we-get-an-amd-compatible-version-in-the-future).
+Also refer issue [#33](https://github.com/polygraphene/ALVR/issues/33).

 ## Requirements